 - Orientation programme of key officer regarding need of plan and preparation of plan. - Formation of committee at all levels (District /Taluka/city and Village level) (chapter:3) - Preparation of manuals and guidelines (based on role and resposibility) - Development of the Disaster Management Plan - Use of IEC materials for awareness generation for preparedness, risk reduction and mitigation. - Data updation on IDRN/SDRN website

-Community awareness and training programme on disaster management (15 days programme) was organized by National Disaster Response Force coordinated with Porbandar district administration from 22th November 2016 to 9th December 2016 at 3 cities and 12 villages of the district.
-The details of the awreness programme are listed in following table:
+Community awareness and training programme on disaster management (15 days programme) was organized by National Disaster Response Force coordinated with Porbandar district awreness programme are listed in following table: